 **Please note the Navajo Nation observes Mountain Daylight Saving Time from March through November while the rest of Arizona observes Mountain Standard Time.
 When it is 1 p.m. in Flagstaff, Arizona it is 2 p.m. at Hubbell Trading Post.**

-Check out the new interpretive exhibits inside the Visitor Center that explains why Hubbell Trading Post is a National Historic Site.
-Ask about what there is to do and see.
-Plan on spending at least two hours to visit the trading post and surrounding homestead.
+When the Visitor Center reopens, check out the new interpretive exhibits that explains why Hubbell Trading Post is a National Historic Site.
+Ask at the Contact Station about what there is to do and see.
+Plan on spending at least one hour to visit the trading post and surrounding homestead.

-Join a tour or peek of the historic Hubbell Home where the family of John Lorenzo Hubbell lived.
+Join a peek of the historic Hubbell Home where the family of John Lorenzo Hubbell lived.

-Wander the grounds of the Hubbell family homestead and see the barn, bunkhouse, guest Hogan, historic farm equipment, horses, chickens, and Navajo Churro sheep.
+Wander the grounds of the Hubbell family homestead and see the barn, bunkhouse, guest Hogan, historic farm equipment, horse, chickens, and Navajo Churro sheep.

 Explore the oldest continuously operating trading post in the American Southwest.
 Shop for authentic Navajo rugs, jewelry, and baskets.